sql-code/sql-code/apps/studio/docs/installation/README.md

 ### Raspberry Pi

-Beekeeper Studio supports armhf/armv7l and arm64 which means you can run Beekeeper Studio on Raspberry Pi 2B and newer.
+SQL Code supports armhf/armv7l and arm64 which means you can run SQL Code on Raspberry Pi 2B and newer.

-To install Beekeeper Studio on Raspberry Pi do one of the following:
+To install SQL Code on Raspberry Pi do one of the following:

 - Install [using apt](#apt-deb)
 - Download the AppImage [from GitHub](https://github.com/beekeeper-studio/beekeeper-studio/releases/latest).
 You want the `armv7l` version or the `arm64` version if you are running a 64bit OS on your pi.
 (If you don't know which you are running, use `armv7l`)